bugzy500/typeahead-autocomplete-lld/README.md

 # Good to have:
 - Search should be performant enough
 - It should avoid unnecessary network call
-- It should be re—usabte and customizable
+- It should be re—usable and customizable
 - It should persist previously fetch data